Lorentzian Gromov-Hausdorff convergence and pre-compactness: Convergence

 \begin{rem}[Analogies and differences with pointed metric spaces] Let us stress that the key structure in Definition \ref{def-cov-lpls}, added on top of a Lorentzian pre-length space, is the covering $\U=(U_k)_{k\in\N}$.
 The only assumption on the marked point $o\in X$ is to be contained in each element of the covering; a careful reader will notice that, throughout the paper, one could take any other marked point $o'\in U_0$ without affecting the arguments and the convergence.
 In this sense, one may argue that specifying the marked point $o\in X$ is slightly redundant.
 We decided to keep it in the notation, although not strictly necessary, in order to stress that all the elements of the covering must contain the marked point $o$, and for analogy with pointed metric spaces.
 Indeed, for a non-compact metric space $(X,\mathsf{d})$, it is convenient to fix a marked point $\bar{x}$.
 A natural covering of $X$ is then given by the metric balls $B_N(\bar{x})$ centered at $\bar{x}$ and diverging radii $N\in \N$.
-For a Lorentzian manifold, there is not such a natural exhaustion by bounded subsets around a marked point (observe that the sub-level sets of the time separation are typically non-compact, as for instance it is the case in Minkowski spacetime).
+For a Lorentzian manifold, there is not such a natural exhaustion by bounded subsets around a marked point (observe that the sub-level sets of the time-separation are typically non-compact, as for instance it is the case in Minkowski spacetime).
 Fixing an exhaustion by ``bounded'' subsets also in Lorentzian signature will be key in the pre-compactness results proved below. \end{rem}

-\begin{rem}[A covered \LpLS is chronological] The time separation function of a covered \LpLS is finite-valued and hence zero on the diagonal.
+\begin{rem}[A covered \LpLS is chronological] The time-separation function of a covered \LpLS is finite-valued and hence zero on the diagonal.
 In particular, the space is chronological, i.e., $x\not\ll x$ for all $x\in X$. \end{rem}